Triple Eight: SVG is still under contract

 The Queenslander is expected to replace van Gisbergen at Red Bull Ampol Racing if/when the three-time Supercars champion does depart for NASCAR.

-However, the communication out of Banyo this afternoon makes it clear that it is not yet released the #97 Camaro pilot from his deal with the team.
+However, the communication out of Banyo this afternoon makes it clear that it has not yet released the #97 Camaro pilot from his deal with the team.

 Van Gisbergen signed a new, two-year contract with Triple Eight in April, theoretically tying himself to the squad for the 2024 Supercars season, but leaving him with a get-out clause for overseas opportunities in 2025.